what is artificial honey or fake honey

 More and more artificial?

-Chinese have invented artificial eggs.
+The Chinese have invented artificial eggs.
 I believe honey was a lot easier to produce.
 And in case you didn’t know about fake eggs, yes, they are real.
 Fake egg’s shell is made of calcium carbonate.
-Egg yolk and egg white are made of sodium alginate, alum, gelatin, eatable calcium chloride and then add water and food coloring.
+Egg yolks and egg whites are made of sodium alginate, alum, gelatin, eatable calcium chloride and then add water and food coloring.

 And if we have to compare fake honey to fake eggs, honey is by far healthier.

-Fake egg is full of chemicals, the main ingredient calcium alginate, is a gel.
+Fake egg is full of chemicals, the main ingredient, calcium alginate, is a gel.
 Alum, gelatin etc are only as additives, auxiliary agents.
 There are national standards on the use of additives; the amount of them is clearly defined.
 In the artificial eggs they have become the major components; they are not beneficial to the human body.
-Artificial egg has little or no nutrition value compare with the real egg.
+Artificial eggs have little or no nutritional value compared with real eggs.

 There are also artificial eggs made from PLANTS, on sale in the US since 2013, backed by Paypal billionaire Peter Thiel and Bill Gates!
 It can replace eggs in everything from cakes to mayonnaise – without a chicken ever coming close to the production process! (as reported in Dailymail.co.uk)